Letter from Dean Carter

 Baylor University

-In 2024, Robbins College of Health and Human Sciences researchers published more than 150 articles in peer-reviewed journals and publications.
+In 2025, Robbins College of Health and Human Sciences researchers published more than 200 articles in peer-reviewed journals and publications.
 View examples from across the College, as well as a selection of grant-funded projects.

-In Fall 2024, a “next level” faculty and staff recognition initiative launched for Robbins College of Health and Human Sciences.
-Pure Gold award winners became eligible for the Gold Standard award, an annual honor recognizing five faculty and staff members for their exceptional contributions to the College through research achievement, teaching excellence, effective service, and/or contributions to building a positive College culture.
+Robbins College of Health and Human Sciences celebrates its 2025 Gold Standard recipients and Pure Gold award winners.
+These honors recognize faculty and staff for their exceptional contributions to the College through research achievement, teaching excellence, effective service, and/or contributions to building a positive culture.